 Selecting Your First Musical Instrument|Electric Guitar

 When I vaguely thought, "I'm going to buy an electric guitar!
-I had a lot of fantasies when I vaguely thought, "I'm going to buy an electric guitar!
+I had a lot of fantasies when I vaguely thought "I'm going to buy an electric guitar!

 I know I am revealing my age by writing this, but I bought my first electric guitar around the time I entered junior high school...back then, there was still the old fashioned notion that electric bikes and electric guitars were for delinquents.

 I remember I was crazy about KISS back then...
-Ace played a Les Paul, 3PU custom red cherry sunburst!
-The front PU was on fire...I miss those days...Of course, MTV didn't exist at that time, so I had to get all my information from magazines like MUSIC LIFE.
+Ace played a Les Paul, a custom red cherry sunburst with 3 PUs!
+The front PU was on fire...I miss those days...Of course, there was no MTV back then...MUSIC LIFE and magazines were all I had to go on.
 Photoshoots and artists on the cover were the only images I had.
 It wasn't like now, when the outsiders don't come to Japan all the year round.

 The first photo in the magazine that knocked me out was of Led Zeppelin's Jimmy Page!
 Anyway, I wanted to get an electric guitar.
 But, as a junior high school student at the time, Gibson was just above my head.
 I remember drooling over the mini-ham gold tops and 3-piece sunbursts in the show windows of music stores, haha...
-And Greco!
+And then Greco!
 Yeah, we all grew up with Greco.

 Greco, Fernandez, Aria... there were several manufacturers, but there was a TV show called "Rock Omoshiroku" hosted by Haruo Chikada at the time.
 The show was sponsored by Greco, and in one of the commercials, Akira Wada of Prism played very fast and looked really cool.

 I remember now, there were two factions around me at that time, Zeppelin and Purple.
-Of course, I was a Zeppelin guy...so when it came to electric guitars, it was Les Paul or Strat.
+Of course, I was a Zeppelin man...so when it came to electric guitars, it was Les Paul or Strat.
 One day, I saw a Greco EG-600J (dark green!?)
 Jeff Beck model Les Paul at a music shop in Shinjuku.
 I got a catalog that day and went home, but I had a good time staring at the catalog for a while.

 And in the end, I bought it!
 Greco MR-600!
 What?
 Why...why...well...give me a break.
 I got my first Les Paul (of a type!) when I was in my junior year of high school.
 I got my first Les Paul when I was a junior in high school.
 I was working part-time at the time.
-And I bought it!
+Then I bought it!
 Marshall Unit17 (JCM800/100W 2-stage).

 After all, Les Paul and Marshall are the world's strongest tag team.
 I broke the neck of my Tokai Les Paul about 20 years ago and fixed it once, but it broke again and I lost it.